WentingXu3o3/GUIorROSwithDocker/README.md

 run ```xeyes```

-4.Also, outside container, but on host.
+4. Also, outside container, but on host.
 You can also change the DISPLAY to your mac ip to see.
    ```
    export DISPLAY=<YourMacIP>:0
    ```